PDLT-University-of-York/test-split-site/docs/ultra/discussions.md

 ### Post first

-You can require students to post a reply before they can see other students' posts.
+You can require students to make a post before they can see other students' contributions.
 For example, students could:

 - summarise a topic/key points from a reading before they see other students' ideas.
 - create multiple choice questions for other students to test their understanding.